ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 To create and initialize a certificate authority smart card, follow these steps:

+1. Plug the two smart card readers into the USB ports of your workstation.
-1. To start the Smart Card Utility Program, go to the subdirectory where you install the Management Utilities applications and run the following command:
+2. To start the Smart Card Utility Program, go to the subdirectory where you install the Management Utilities applications and run the following command:
   ```
   ./scup
   ```
   {: pre}

-2. After the Smart Card Utility Program is started, from the **CA Smart Card** menu,  select **Initialize and personalize CA smart card**.
+3. After the Smart Card Utility Program is started, from the **CA Smart Card** menu,  select **Initialize and personalize CA smart card**.
-3. Insert the smart card to be initialized into a smart card reader 1, and click **OK**.
+4. Insert the smart card to be initialized into a smart card reader 1, and click **OK**.

   If you receive a message similar to **No smart card inserted**, try the following solutions:
   * Insert the smart card into another smart card reader.
 The smart card reader that you picked might not be smart card reader 1.
   * Reinsert the smart card into the same smart card reader.
 The smart card reader might not be reading the smart card properly.
-4. Enter a six-digit personal identification number (PIN) twice on the smart card reader PIN pad as the first certificate authority card PIN.
+5. Enter a six-digit personal identification number (PIN) twice on the smart card reader PIN pad as the first certificate authority card PIN.

+  Enter the PIN twice in 20 seconds.
+Otherwise, the session is expired and you need to reenter the PIN.
+  {: tip}
-5. Enter a six-digit PIN twice on the smart card reader PIN pad as the second certificate authority card PIN.
+6. Enter a six-digit PIN twice on the smart card reader PIN pad as the second certificate authority card PIN.
 You need to enter both PINs later when you use the certificate authority smart card.

+  Enter the PIN twice in 20 seconds.
+Otherwise, the session is expired and you need to reenter the PIN.
+  {: tip}
-6. Enter a description for the smart card zone that holds the EP11 smart cards.
+7. Enter a description for the smart card zone that holds the EP11 smart cards.
-7. Enter a description for the certificate authority smart card.
+8. Enter a description for the certificate authority smart card.

 The certificate authority is created.